 There are so many things to see and discover in Alberta.
-The following list is just scratching the surface of what activities, attractions, festivals and events that is available for you to enjoy during your stay at one of the Charming Inns accommodations.
+The following list is just scratching the surface of what activities, attractions, festivals and events that are available for you to enjoy during your stay at one of the Charming Inns accommodations.

 Please feel free to call on the Charming Inn of your choice for detailed information on activities and events going on during your stay.
 Unlike the larger hotels, our Innkeepers are stewards of their communities and are eager to share their local knowledge with you.